addapptables/ng-template/README.md

 # Addapptables ui

-ng-addapptables is a free template for angular
+Addapptables is an admin template developed using angular.

-Addapptables is an admin template develop using angular.
+ng-addapptables is a free template for angular.

 [see demo](http://addapptables.com/admin/dashboard)